przemeklal/kubernetes/CPU-POOLS.md

 ### Enabling Pool Reconfiguration by pool-tool

+Pool-tool is a command-line tool designed for changing CPU pool configuration on nodes.
+It reads a CPU pool configuration policy and applies that to a list of nodes.

 In order for pool-tool to do its work, you must enable Dynamic Kubelet Configuration for the API server and kubelet.
 In Kubernetes 1.11 and later the feature should be on by default, but in 1.10 users need to